 "After listening to the net, Tom radio'd and chop-chop - time to move!
 NOW!
 I keep having to pinch myself because we don’t have to leave for…it started as 2-3 weeks, now a month, or more?
 Cap assures me I will have fun; like George Town; relax.
 We’re planning on doing a lot of work on the boat, and Cap started by buying Tom’s spare battery for $10.
 He switched ours all around, built a battery box and reconnected wires with the help of Tom and Dave, the electronics wizard from Sea Dancer.
 Czar shares a beach with Jake, the Norwich Terrier on Welsh Rover."

 "There's a nice market which has pretty much all you need.
 Meat's expensive, especially beef; but you can send and receive faxes and mail, which is really nice.
 There's a couple of dive shops, a marine store of sorts, gift and various other shops.
 The best bakery operates out of a van, and an old school bus houses the local hot dog stand.
-It's a short walk around the little bay, with a big blue and white church, ice cream parlor of sorts (strawberry and vanilla), and Cap found a sports bar with a pool table."
+It's a short walk around the little bay, with a church, ice cream parlor of sorts (strawberry and vanilla), and Cap found a sports bar with a pool table."

 "Clothes come out clean and smelling..." a very extended pause, "fresh."